jrdngr/cargo-sideload/README.md

 3. Run `cargo sideload fetch --registry=[registry-name]` in your crate's root.
    - Use the `--headers` argument if your download endpoint requires authentication or other headers.
    *Header format*: `[Header-Name]: [Header Value]`.
-4. Your crates are now in the local cargo cache. `cargo` will use the local copies rather than attempt to download them.
+4. Your crates are now in the local Cargo cache.
+Running Cargo commands will work as usual.

-# Subsequent runs
-1. If alternate registry dependencies have changed
-   1. Run `cargo update -p [crate-names]` to update your `Cargo.lock` file.
-   2. Run `cargo sideload fetch --registry=[registry-name]` to download updated dependencies.
-2. If alternate registry dependences have **not** changed, you don't have to do anything.
+5. If you add or update dependencies from your private registry you'll have to run `cargo sideload fetch` again.

 # More Info
 `cargo sideload --help`